wlloyduw/SAAF/nodejs_template/test/README.md

 ### 📁 platforms Folder

 This folder contains all of the platform specific files needed to deploy onto each cloud provider.
 NONE of these files need to be edited to deploy a function.
-The publish.sh script copies these files into the scr folder, constructs the correct folder structure, deploys the function, and then cleans up the scr folder back to its original state.
+The publish.sh script copies these files into the src folder, constructs the correct folder structure, deploys the function, and then cleans up the src folder back to its original state.